-Why did my child take the CELDT test?
+Why did my child take the ELPAC test?

 When you enrolled your child in one of our schools, you indicated on the Home Language Survey that a language other than English is spoken in your home.
-We are required by law to administer the CELDT (California English Language Development Test) to students who have a language other than English, based on their Home Language Survey.
+We are required by law to administer the English Language Proficiency Assessments for California (ELPAC) to students who have a language other than English, based on their Home Language Survey.
 (See the section on “Initial Identification.”)

 What language(s) should bilingual parents speak to their children at home?